wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information
-Age advisory **?**+ (parental/guardian discretion); duration **?**.
+Age advisory: parental/guardian discretion; duration **?**.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 One young man's journey from Jamaica to England becomes a universal story of displacement told through the eyes, mouth and feet of personal experience.

-A journey through ancestral memory, colonial history and modern economics to explore the shifting politics of diaspora.
+A journey through ancestral memory, colonial history and modern economics to explore the shifting politics of the diaspora.

-Ancestral memory, colonial history and modern economics collide on the shifting sands of the movement of people.

-An unpicking of the shifting politics of the movement of people journey through ancestral memory, colonial history and contemporary socio-economics

 A personal narrative to invoke a sense of collective responsibility.<br>An urgent plea for the past, present and future of humanity.

-Using his own experience as a Jamaican born citizen now residing in the UK, Akeim Toussaint Buck works with dance song and spoken work in this exploration of diverse identities in today's England.
+Using his own experience as a Jamaican-born citizen now residing in the UK, Akeim Toussaint Buck works with dance, song and word in this exploration of identity in today's England.

-#### Who is he?
+#### Who is he
-???
+**?**

-#### What people have said about Akeim / *Windows…*
+#### What people have said about him / *Windows…*
->*Akeim is an electric performer and the piece is an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week
+>*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week

 #### Credits
-Commissioned by Yorkshire Dance Amplified + Northern School of Contemporary Dance through the Northern Connections programme, delivered in partnership with Spin Arts + Leeds Beckett University.<br>Supported using public funding by the National Lottery through Arts Council England.<br>Developed at West Yorkshire Playhouse; supported by The Civic, Barnsley + RJC Dance.
+Commissioned by Yorkshire Dance Amplified + Northern School of Contemporary Dance through the Northern Connections programme, delivered in partnership with Spin Arts + Leeds Beckett University.<br>Supported using public funding by the National Lottery through Arts Council England.
+Developed at West Yorkshire Playhouse; supported by The Civic, Barnsley + RJC Dance.<br>Image by Ashley Karrell.

 #### Websites
 <a href="http://www.toussainttomove.com" target="_blank">www.toussainttomove.com</a> | <a href="http://www.facebook.com/ToussaintToMove" target="_blank">facebook/ToussaintToMove</a>